expo/expo/docs/pages/eas-update/debug-updates.md

 Since "update 3" is now the most recent update on the "production" branch, all users who query for an update in the future will receive "update 3" instead of the bad update, "update 2".

 While this will prevent all new users from seeing the bad update, users who've already received the bad update will run it until they can download the latest update.
 Since mobile networks are not always able to download the most recent update, sometimes users may run a bad update for a long time.
-When viewing error logs for your app, it's normal to see a lingering long tail of errors as your users' apps get the most recent update or build.
-You'll know you solved the bug when you see the error rate decline dramatically; however, it likely will not disappear completely if you have a diverse user base across many locations and mobile networks.
+When viewing error logs for our app, it's normal to see a lingering long tail of errors as our users' apps get the most recent update or build.
+We'll know we solved the bug when we see the error rate decline dramatically; however, it likely will not disappear completely if we have a diverse user base across many locations and mobile networks.

 ## Wrap up